Marwell Zoo, Hampshire review for families

-Because the zoo covers a fairly big area I’d recommend checking out the map and planning in advance some of the things you don’t want to miss, eg the animal talks and feeds or seeing some of the exhibits.
+Because the zoo covers a fairly big area I’d recommend checking out the map and planning in advance some of the things you don’t want to miss, eg the animal feeds or seeing some of the exhibits.

 Whatever you do, avoid singing the “We’re Going to the Zoo” song to small children before you go.
 They may insist, as my two toddlers did, in playing it on repeat in the car for the entire journey there.

 Marwell Zoo is open all year round with the exception of Christmas Day and Boxing Day.
 It opens at 10am and last entry is 90 minutes before the zoo closes at 5pm.